saurab90/StrativAPIProj/README.md

 Instructions:
-step 01: Clone/Download project from git repository. step 02: Connect Internet connection PC/Laptop.
+01: Clone/Download project from git repository.
+02: Connect Internet connection PC/Laptop.
-step 03: (Build+Run) the project
+03: (Build+Run) the project
-step 04: Poject will show a default page with layout.
+04: Poject will show a default page with layout.
 In page header navbar pannel you will get 2 options:
-		1) Coolest 10 Districts.
+		4.1) Coolest 10 Districts.
-		2) Create Request
+		4.2) Create Request

-Coolest 10 District: It's will get data from our created GET API and show in a list.
+4.1: Coolest 10 District: It's will get data from our created GET API and show in a list.
-Create Request: It's will POST data to our created POST API and return response.
+4.2: Create Request: It's will POST data to our created POST API and return response.